Safety: Every step of the way

 Flight Standards and Manufacturing Aviation Safety Inspectors oversee every aspect of the aviation industry to ensure adherence to FAA regulations and safety standards.

-Aeronautical Professionals develop, maintain and support instrument flight procedures and a variety of aviation products that enhance industry performance and efficiency in the airspace and on the ground.
+Aeronautical Information Professionals develop, maintain and support instrument flight procedures and a variety of aviation products that enhance industry performance and efficiency in the airspace and on the ground.

 Flight Inspection Pilots, Mission Specialists and Operations Staff develop and administer services critical to ground- and space-based navigation systems.